-Lotto Powerball $43 million: Ticket sales tipped to skyrocket
+Lotto Powerball: Numbers are in.
+Have you won $43 million?

-The draw for tonight's massive $43 million Powerball jackpot is under half an hour away.
+The numbers have been draw for tonight's massive $43 million Powerball jackpot.

 If won by a single ticket holder, the prize will be the second-largest scoop since Powerball started back in 2001.